MORRIS & STONE, LLP / BREACH OF CONTRACT COUNSEL

 What is a Breach of Contract?

+It is also important to know that while you may have a clear breach of contract, sometimes it does not make sense to pursue a breach of contract action.
+You need to determine whether the breach was material and caused damages.
 Say, for example, you hire a contractor to paint the outside of your office building.
 The contract provides that the job will be completed by June 1, but does not provide for any penalties for breaching the contract by failing to finish the project by that date (usually called "liquidated damages").
 June 1 comes and goes and the job is not completed.
 You call the painting company and complain, send a demand letter, and finally the painters show up and the job is finished on June 9.
 Clearly there has been a breach of contract, but was it material, and did it cause damages?

 In terms of damages, did the eight day delay keep you from renting office space?
 Did it prevent you from using any portion of the building?
-Did you lose any tenants as a result of the delay?
+Did you lose any tenants as a result of the breach of contract?
 You may have been frustrated by the delay, but did it really cost you any money?
 You see, the fact that there has been a breach of contract does not always mean that you can or should sue.

 In determining whether a failure to render or to offer performance is material, the following circumstances are significant: (a) the extent to which the injured party will be deprived of the benefit which he reasonably expected; (b) the extent to which the injured party can be adequately compensated for the part of that benefit of which he will be deprived; (c) the extent to which the party failing to perform or to offer to perform will suffer forfeiture; (d) the likelihood that the party failing to perform or to offer to perform will cure his failure, taking account of all the circumstances including any reasonable assurances; (e) the extent to which the behavior of the party failing to perform or to offer to perform comports with standards of good faith and fair dealing.